MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-flow.md

 With automated flows that are triggered by events in Business Central, there's nothing for you to do, unless to want to change them or turn them off.
 Otherwise, they'll just work when triggered.

-With instance flows on Business Central data, you can run them from most list, card, and document pages by selecting them from the **Automate** item in the action.
+With instant flows on Business Central data, you can run them from most list, card, and document pages by selecting them from the **Automate** item in the action.

 <!--